unahouExosite/docs/murano/get-started/README.md

 <a class="btn orange" href="https://exosite.com/business/signup">Create A Murano Account Now</a>

-# Prerequisites
-IoT obviously involves connecting 'things' and typically these things are development kits from Microcontroller companies, small embedded computers and gateways, or open-source hardware platforms.

-The Example Consumer IoT Application for Murano has several options for using physical hardware, simulated software, and manual API calls.
-Each has a prerequisites which are documented in that starting points guide, see below in the [Creating Product section below](#create-the-product).

 # Example: Creating a Consumer IoT Application
 The example consumer application provides all the source code, template files, and configuration for building and deploying a connected product and application.
 At the end of this walk-through, you should have:
 * A physical device that represents a Smart Lightbulb: